istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 Most of the features of ambient mode are provided by the ztunnel node proxy.
 Ztunnel is scoped to only process traffic at Layer 4 (L4), so that it can safely operate as a shared component.

-When you add a waypoint proxy for a workload, traffic will be forwarded from the ztunnel to that waypoint.
+When you configure redirection to a waypoint, traffic will be forwarded by ztunnel to that waypoint.
 If your applications require any of the following L7 mesh functions, you will need to use a waypoint proxy:

 * **Traffic management**: HTTP routing & load balancing, circuit breaking, rate limiting, fault injection, retries, timeouts
 * **Security**: Rich authorization policies based on L7 primitives such as request type or HTTP header